Business-Wizard/Passwords_Leak_Analysis/README.md

 [Password Strength Indicator](https://lowe.github.io/tryzxcvbn/) hosted on another website that you can use to improve your passwords.

+---

-## Next Steps - Next Features to add
+## Future Features to add

-1. Add Password Strength Indicator to Project Website
+1. Password Strength Indicator to Project Website
 2. Finish capability for pipeline to use multiple cores
      - Dask, Rapids, Spark as options
 3. Standardize larger datasets for use in future research.
-4. Explore use of Machine Learning models such as LSTM and Markov based models.
+4. Explore use of Machine Learning models such as Long-Short Term Memory(LSTM) and Markov-based models.

+---

-### Motivating Research & Extended Resources
+## Motivating Research & Extended Resources

 1. [A Machine Learning Approach to Predicting Passwords -Christoffer Olsen](http://www2.imm.dtu.dk/pubdb/edoc/imm7088.pdf)
 2. [PassGAN: A Deep Learning Approach for Password Guessing](https://arxiv.org/pdf/1709.00440.pdf)